rcvink/feedback/README.md

-# Financial Times Cloud Engineer Technical Exercise
+# Feedback

-This repository stores a website that asks for and stores a simple rating score for using [ft.com](https://www.ft.com/).
+This repository stores a simple website that asks for and stores a simple rating score out of 4.

-This was completed for the Financial Times Cloud Engineer tech test.

 This README outlines the app usage, specification, the process used to develop the app and proposed future steps.